-That is the most common issue of unfitting shoes.
+That is the most common issue with unfitting shoes.
 Your foot will slip inside the shoe causing blisters or more serious damage.

-2. The heel can be slide out of the shoe.
+2. The heel can slide out of the shoe.

 Running or kicking the ball is almost impossible with excessive cleats.
-You will always have the danger to miss your shoe while playing if it doesn’t fit well.
+You will always have the danger of missing your shoe while playing if it doesn’t fit well.